Analysis | It’s overly simple to tie all political rhetoric about sexual abuse to QAnon

 If you’re against the Anti-Grooming Bill, you are probably a groomer or at least you don’t denounce the grooming of 4-8 year old children.
 Silence is complicity.
 This is how it works, Democrats, and I didn’t make the rules.— Christina Pushaw 🇺🇸 (@ChristinaPushaw) March 4, 2022

 This isn’t QAnon.
-Instead, it’s a suggestion that 1) Democrats support 2) “grooming” kids younger than 9 — meaning that they want to prepare those kids for sexual exploitation.
+Instead, it’s a suggestion that 1) Democrats support 2) “grooming” kids younger than 9 — meaning they want to prepare those kids for sexual exploitation.
 It’s the same allegation as the one Hawley is making, but in a different context and formulation.

 That legislation was called the “Parental Rights in Education” bill, reinforcing the point that Florida ostensibly wanted to protect the rights of parents when it came to what their children learned, though, of course, the protections only applied to a very specific subset of discussion.
-It also aimed at taking advantage of potential political energy in the state.
+It also aimed to take advantage of potential political energy in the state.
 Last year, conservative media focused on schools in Virginia in advance of the state’s gubernatorial election, creating a broad anger about schools developing curriculums and rules to which some parents objected, including things such as critical race theory, pandemic mask rules and perceived leniencies toward transgender students.
 The Florida legislation aimed at directing that parental anger, targeting non-heterosexual relationships.
 And then DeSantis’s spokeswoman elevated the subtext.

 This is happening at a time when partisan hostility is virulent.
 In a poll conducted early in Biden’s administration, more than half of Republicans said they saw Democrats not as political opponents but as enemies.
 (Most Democrats said Republicans were their political opponents.)
 Polling conducted by YouGov for Yahoo News in October 2020 found that a core theory of QAnon — that Democrats were running sex-trafficking rings being targeted by Trump — was accepted by half of Republicans, even though most Republicans said they didn’t believe QAnon’s claims to be true.